Skip to Content

 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-We’ve been lucky enough to live in Canmore for short periods of time on a couple of different occasions.
-After spending so much time in Canmore and hiking as much as we could, we’ve compiled this detailed list of the best easy hikes in Canmore and the surrounding area.
+We’ve been lucky enough to live in Canmore on a couple of different occasions.
+After spending so much time here and hiking as much as we could, we’ve compiled this detailed list of the best easy hikes in Canmore and the surrounding area.

 Knowing that sometimes people don’t want to drive far to reach a trailhead, I’ve divided this blog into two sections: easy hikes right in Canmore or less than a 5-minute drive away, and then easy hikes that are nearby in either the Kananaskis or Banff National Park.
-This way, you have a huge range of amazing easy hikes to choose from while you’re in Canmore!
+Let’s get to it!

 Easy Hikes in Canmore, Alberta